Interview Query

 Python Machine Learning Interview Questions

-Python machine learning questions tend to focus on model deployment and model building, and, in particular, assess your ability to use Python coding in algorithms.
-In general, there are two types of questions: algorithmic coding problems and writing algorithms from scratch.
+Python machine learning questions tend to focus on model deployment and model building and, in particular, assess your ability to use Python coding in algorithms.
+There are two types of questions: algorithmic coding problems and writing algorithms from scratch.

 You are provided with: